SGDInstitute/apollo/content/collections/pages/mblgtacc/vendor-fair-maker-market.md

         content:
           -
             type: text
-            text: "All exhibit spaces come with one 8' table and two folding chairs.
+            text: 'All exhibit spaces come with one table and two folding chairs.
 Exhibitors are responsible for supplying any desired table linens.
 The exhibit space is in a prominent, high-traffic location.
-Exhibitors are responsible for the security and storage of their property."
+Exhibitors are responsible for shipping and storage of their property.'
-      -
-        type: paragraph
-        attrs:
-          textAlign: left
-          class: null
     type: content
     enabled: true
   -